dprojects/Woodworking/Docs/MagicPanelsAPI.md

 		iZ: Z Axis object position
 		iR: Rotation object
 		iType:
 			"global" - global Sketch position, good before Pocket or any other operation, Sketch global position is temporary, FreeCAD bug? after Sketch edit the Sketch position will be lost, use "attach" to keep it
 			"attach" - AttachmentOffset position, global position will be converted to AttachmentOffset, make sure the Support is set for Sketch, the Clones may not have Support, use global instead
 			"auto" - recognize if Sketch has Support, if yes this will be "attach", if no Support this will be "global", it is useful to move Pads

 ##### Usage:

-		MagicPanels.setSketchPlacement(sketch, 100, 100, 200, r, "attach")
+		MagicPanels.setSketchPlacement(sketch, 100, 100, 200, r, "global")

 ##### Result:

 		Object Sketch should be moved.

-### convertPosition(iObj, iX, iY, iZ):

-	convertPosition(iObj, iX, iY, iZ) - convert given position vector to correct position values according to the object direction.

-##### Args:

-		iObj: object
-		iX: x position
-		iY: y position
-		iZ: z position

-##### Usage:

-		[ x, y, z ] = MagicPanels.convertPosition(obj, 0, 400, 0)

-##### Result:

-		For Pad object in XZ direction return the AttachmentOffset order [ 0, 0, -400 ]

 ### getObjectCenter(iObj):

+	Description:

+		Returns center of the object.

+		Note: This function will be updated later with more reliable way of getting center of the object, also for LinkGroup and other containers.
-	getObjectCenter(iObj) - return Shape.CenterOfMass for the object or calculates center from vertices.
+		Now it returns Shape.CenterOfMass for the object and it is not the same as center of the object.
-	However, for Cone the CenterOfMass is not the center of object.
-More reliable is calculation from vertices but some objects do not have all vertices to calculation.
-So, for now to handle simple Pad objects and LinkGroups the CenterOfMass will be returned first.

-##### Args:
+##### Description:

 		iObj: object